Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: SI Appendix

-In Figure ~\ref{fig:short_text_included_did}, we show static and dynamic difference-in-difference estimates had we included short text.
+In SI Appendix Figure~\ref{fig:short_text_included_did}, we show static and dynamic difference-in-difference estimates had we included short text.
 In our main report, we drop petitions that have fewer than 2 sentences or 5 words.
-This is for two reasons: first, such short petitions are unlikely legitimate petitions seeking to incite change; second, our lexical metrics require at least two sentences to be coherent.
-For instance, our readability metric accounts for average number of words per sentences, which would not be meaningful on a one-sentence petition.
+This is for two reasons: first, such short petitions are unlikely to be legitimate petitions seeking to incite change; second, our lexical metrics require at least two sentences to be coherent.
+For instance, our readability metric accounts for average number of words per sentence, which would not be meaningful on a one-sentence petition.
 Likewise, extremely short text is likely to have high lexical diversity by virtue of using few words overall.
-We show through Figure~\ref{fig:short_text_included_did} that results are consistent with our main text, even when including short petitions.
+We show through SI Appendix Figure~\ref{fig:short_text_included_did} that results are consistent with our main text, even when including short petitions.
 Namely, lexical features increase significantly, and outcomes are unchanged.

-The difference-in-differences model in our full text does not include covariates.
-However, it is possible that such a model would suffer from omitted variable bias.
-Accordingly, we use a doubly robust~\cite{callaway_santanna_2025_did} difference-in-difference estimator that uses both inverse probability weighting and ordinary least-squares regression to control for covariates.
-We include the following covariates: the share of petitions per week and country that were (a) promotable, (b) discoverable, (c) about a government topic (d) posted on the weekend (e) had decision makers specified, and the share of users per week and country that (f) were new, and (g) had commented on a petition before.
-Again, we recover similar estimates for change to style and outcomes.
-Figure~\ref{fig:full_covar_did} shows that lexical features increase significantly, and that outcomes do not change significantly.
+The difference-in-differences model in the main text does not include covariates.
+We use a doubly robust~\cite{callaway_santanna_2025_did_si} difference-in-difference estimator with both inverse probability weighting and ordinary least-squares regression to control for covariates.
+We include the following covariates: the share of petitions per week and country that were (a) posted on the weekend (b) had decision-makers specified, and the share of users per week and country that (c) were new, and (d) had commented on a petition before.
+We use these covariates as they were available to us from our scrape of the Change.org platform.
+However, it is possible that these covariates are post-treatment (impacted by whether or not a petition was written with AI access).
+For example, perhaps the share of petition-writers that had themselves commented on another user's petition is \textit{lower} in the post-AI period, if users are less likely to comment on petitions when they know other authors may use AI.
+For this reason, we interpret these results with caution.
+From this analysis we again recover estimates for change to style and outcomes as we did in the main analysis.
+SI Appendix Figure~\ref{fig:full_covar_did} shows that lexical features increase significantly.
+However, the analysis using this model is slightly different with regard to the outcomes than the main analysis: whereas the main text shows that outcomes become worse with access to AI, this doubly robust estimate shows no directional difference in outcomes.
+Overall, this analysis supports the claim that access to in-platform AI changes lexical features but does not improve platform-level petition outcomes.